 Designing Restrooms Around Covid

-Minimizing the exposure to pathogens has always been a goal when designing public restrooms- a concern is heightened now for obvious reasons.
+Minimizing exposure to pathogens has always been a goal when designing public restrooms, but designing restrooms around Covid has heightened concern now for obvious reasons.

 Generalities aside, what are some actionable, specific things you can do to make your restroom safer?
 We’ve come up with a list of suggestions.